 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 The State generally considers revenues available if they are collected within 60 days of the end of the current fiscal period.
 All other revenues are recognized when they are received if they are not susceptible to accrual.
 Expenditures are generally recorded when a liability is incurred, as under accrual accounting; however, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
-General capital asset acquisitions are reported as expenditures in governmental funds.
-Issuance of long-term debt and acquisitions under capital leases are reported as other financing sources.
+General capital asset acquisitions are reported as other financing sources.